BeaEsparcia/Chatbot-Sonrisas-de-Bombay/README.md

 # Chatbot Sonrisas de Bombay

-### Conversational AI chatbot designed to enhance user support and interactions for an NGO.
-Built with Dialogflow CX, optimized for intent recognition and response accuracy, and currently in the testing and refinement phase to further enhance performance.
+### This chatbot is designed to assist users with common inquiries related to the NGO’s online store, including payment methods, returns, and shipping costs.
+Additionally, it provides information about volunteer opportunities and donation options, ensuring that users can quickly and easily find the answers they need.

 ## Features
 * Built with Dialogflow CX